eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

 and modify it to use Python 3.5, TensorFlow 1.13.1, CUDA 10.0, cuDNN 7.5.0. and NCCL 2.4.2.
 These specific versions of CUDA and cuDNN are required because they are the ones against which the version of TensorFlow available through ``pip`` has been built.
-We also replace OpenMPI with MPICH 3.1.4.
-Finally, we instruct Horovod to use NVIDIA's NCCL library for every MPI operation.
+We also replace OpenMPI with MPICH 3.1.4. and remove the installation of OpenSSH, as the containers will be able to communicate thanks to Slurm and the native MPI hook Finally, we instruct Horovod to use NVIDIA's NCCL library for every MPI operation by adding the appropriate environment variables to the **/etc/nccl.conf** configuration file.

 .. code-block:: docker